TimCinel/ActionSheetPicker/README.md

 ### ActionSheetCustomPicker Customisation

-ActionSheetCustomPicker provides the following delegate function that can be used for customisation:
+ActionSheetCustomPicker provides the following delegate function that can be used for customization:

 ```obj-c
 - (void)actionSheetPicker:(AbstractActionSheetPicker *)actionSheetPicker configurePickerView:(UIPickerView *)pickerView;